 The Multiple Species Conservation Program (MSCP) is a long-term habitat conservation planning program for southwestern San Diego County.
-The City's MSCP Subarea Plan was adopted in 1997 and the MHPA is the area in which the plan's habitat preserve is to be assembled.
-The MHPA preserve was designed to be a managed, connected network of habitat and open space to ensure long-term biological diversity.
+The City's MSCP Subarea Plan was adopted in 1997 and the MHPA is the plan's habitat preserve area.
+The MHPA was designed to be a managed, connected network of habitat and open space to ensure long-term biological diversity.
 The Subarea Plan provides policies, management directives and acquisition requirements for the preserve as well as Land Use Adjacency Guidelines for development within or adjacent to the MHPA.
-The MHPA, as shown in Appendix B, covers several of the canyon systems within the Community Plan area.
+The MHPA, as shown in Appendix C, covers several of the canyon systems within the Community Plan area.